-Bishop Golden has attained a Doctorate in Divinity and is the current Bishop Pastor of The Holy Church of the Living God Revival Center.
+Bishop Golden holds a Doctorate in Divinity and is the current Bishop and Pastor of The Holy Church of the Living God Revival Center.

-He is married and has three adult children, one daughter and two sons who are both serving the citizens of Jacksonville as Jacksonville Fire and Rescue Dept Firefighters.
+He is married and has three adult children, one daughter, and two sons.
+Both of his sons serve the citizens of Jacksonville as Jacksonville Fire and Rescue Dept Firefighters.

 Jamie Johnson, District 1 Representative for Local 122.
-Jamie is a career long member of Local 122 and currently serves as the Assistant Secretary for the newly created VEBA (Jacksonville Police and Firefighters Health Insurance Trust).
+Jamie is a career long member of Local 122 and currently serves as the Assistant Secretary for JPOFFHIT.
 Among his accomplishments, Jamie has completed extensive training for the Florida Region 3 All Hazards Incident Management Team and attained the rank of Lieutenant within the Jacksonville Fire and Rescue Department.

 Jamie is happily married and the proud father of two beautiful girls.
 Family is a priority in his life, and traveling and spending time with his family is how he prefers to spend his limited free time.
 His care of family and friends carries over into how he cares for, and represents, the members of the local 122.